lungelwamazibuko/PROG6212/README.md

 Participants can create an account, browse events, enter events by selecting a category, view their enrolments, and track their personal results.

+## Admin

+Oversees all race day operations, from scheduling and participant management to live tracking and results.
+Coordinates with officials, volunteers, and vendors to ensure a smooth, safe, and engaging event.
+Manages registrations, timing systems, and post-race reports while resolving issues quickly to keep the race running flawlessly.

 Role-based access is enforced at the API level in Part 2 and reflected consistently in the MVC application in Part 3.

 ## Project Parts